kushijagtap2021-lang/hackathon-TFW/README.md

 # 🌱 Which Crop Should I Grow?
 Finder

-A hackathon-ready interactive hydroponic crop recommendation platform built for WebX × Farmspherica Innovations.
+A hackathon-ready interactive hydroponic crop recommendation platform built for The Founders' Web × Farmspherica Innovations.

 ## 🚀 Features